-s observations reveal a grown-up perspective and a maturing political eye? t the sa ne time, how do his observations reflect youthful enthusiasm and political inexperience?
-The time, their do the essentiations remote yearnar changes and pointed mexicons. las John Quincy followed his father's "assignment" in reporting his observations at a town meeting? lohn Q uincy Adams (age 25) to John Adams (age 57) Deceml per 16, 1792 My dear Si ll the scu s instrum s been upon my mind a strong sentiment of delicacy [courtesy] which has kept me silent in the midst of rility of which you have been the object.
-The charges which private malice and public faction have employed ints [tools/weapons] against you have been so despicable in themselves that common sense and Common ave any p ust have felt some degradation in descending to the refutation of them.
-I have thought that where they could assible effect, sober reason and plain truth could not counteract it, because the minds affected must be too a wicked to feel the operation of just Sentiments [to be open to unbiased opinion] J. Q. Adams. tement best summarizes the exchange between John Adams (Vice President of the United and John Quincy Adams (Boston lawyer) in these letters?
-Explain your answer. - agree that newspapers should not be allowed to print partisan attacks on public officials. disagree about the extent of newspapers' power to influence public opinion. - disagree about the appropriate response to partisan attacks in the newspapers.
+...There has been upon my mind a strong sentiment of delicacy [courtesy] which has kept me silent in the midst of all the scurrility of which you have been the object.
+The charges which private malice and public faction have employed as instruments [tools/weapons] against you have been so despicable in themselves that common sense and Common Honesty must have felt some degradation in descending to the refutation of them.
+I have thought that where they could have any possible effect, sober reason and plain truth could not counteract it, because the minds affected must be too blind or too wicked to feel the operation of just Sentiments [to be open to unbiased opinion]....
+J. Q. Adams.

+Which statement best summarizes the exchange between John Adams (Vice President of the United States) and John Quincy Adams (Boston lawyer) in these letters?
+Explain your answer.

+A. They agree that newspapers should not be allowed to print partisan attacks on public officials.

+- B. They disagree about the extent of newspapers' power to influence public opinion. - C. They disagree about the appropriate response to partisan attacks in the newspapers.